2010 Viognier, Estate Grown and Bottled, Santa Ynez Valley

 After we hand harvested this Viognier, it began fermenting in stainless steel tanks.
-Halfway through fermentation, it was transferred to French oak barrels that are over 5 years old.
+Halfway through fermentation it was transferred to neutral French oak barrels that were over 10 years old.
 The wine was then aged for three months, but was not allowed to go through malolactic fermentation.
-This short barrel aging provides the rich, creamy mouth feel.
+This short barrel aging allows the wine to build texture and mouth-feel while retaining it brightness.

 "This is Zaca Mesa's best Viognier in at least 10 years.
 Dry and crisp in zesty acidity, with a firm minerality, it avoids the variety's exotic side, offering streamlined, complex flavors of citrus fruit, Asian pear, peach and white pepper. -S.H."
 91 Points, Wine Enthusiast Editors' Choice, February 2013.